 Romania is specifically an orphanage program and where you'll spend your full volunteer time (20 hours per week) for the semester.
 Learn more about the Romania program here.

 In Uganda, volunteers usually have the chance to play with young babies and give them love and attention at an abandoned children's home in their free time.

 This is probably the first thing you thought about before you even looked farther into our ILP program right?
 I don't blame you.

 We've got locations for you to volunteer in all over the world, and we're always working on adding more!
 You've got tons of options and honestly, they're all great in their own ways (trust me, I volunteered in 4 different countries with ILP).

 If you are looking for an affordable program, ILP is a great option.
 All of our program fees (no matter which ILP program you go on) includes housing, food, roundtrip international airfare from the US and Canada, visa, and culture experiences.
 It also includes support from our ILP office throughout your entire experience, which is really important (we don't just drop you off in country and say 'good luck!').
 When you're comparing ILP prices with other travel programs, make sure you look and see if they include your flight.
 Most don't, so that's a pretty big perk that makes our program really affordable.

 We have programs at different price ranges, so you can decide what works best for your budget.

 What's the difference?
 Well they both include all those things we mentioned above, but the difference is that in the Exchange program, the families of your students pay a fee to attend your classes and we use that to help subsidize your program fee, lowering your costs.
 These families are usually middle to upper class.
-In the Humanitarian Programs, your students come from families that have very little means, so you are providing a service to them that is completely free (and your costs are not subsidized).
+In the Humanitarian and Hybrid Programs, all or some of your students come from families that have very little means, so you are providing a service to them that is completely free (and your costs are not subsidized).